surfly/docs/introduction/integration_options.md

 <a name="blacklist_whitelist"></a>
 ##### Blacklisting and Whitelisting{#blacklist_whitelist}

-Blacklisting is used to ban users from a select few webpages, whereas whitelisting is more restrictive, and allows access only to the pages specified in the code snippet.
+[Blacklisting](./widget_options/widget_options.md#restrictions) is used to ban users from a select few webpages, whereas whitelisting is more restrictive, and allows access only to the pages specified in the code snippet.
-More information can be found [here](./widget_options/widget_options.md#restrictions).

 {% em color="#ffffe0" %}Please note:
 This option is only available to enterprise clients.  {% endem %}